metaleap/mojo/atem/readme.md

 ```go
 func (me Prog) Eval(expr Expr, big bool) Expr
 ```
-Eval operates more like a register machine than a stack machine, but still on a call stack allowing its non-recursive implementation.
-Any stack entry beyond the "root" / "base" one (that at first holds `expr` and at the end the final result value) first holds some call's callee and the args.
-The former is first evaluated (down to a "callable": ExprFuncRef or a closure), next then only those args that are actually used.
-Then the "callable"'s body (or prim-op) is evaluated, consuming those freshly-obtained arg values.
+The evaluator is akin to a tree-walking interpreter of the input `Prog` but given the nature of the `atem` intermediate-representation language, that amounts to a sort of register machine.
+A call stack is kept so that `Eval` never needs to recursively call itself.
+Any stack entry beyond the "root" / "base" one (that at first holds `expr` and at the end the final result value) represents a

-If not enough args are available, the result is a closure that does keep the already-evaluated args around for later completion.
-These will not be re-evaluated.
+call: it at first holds both said call's callee and its args.
+The former is evaluated first (only down to a "callable": ExprFuncRef or a closure), next then only those args are evaluated that are actually needed.
+Next, the "callable"'s body (or prim-op) is evaluated further, consuming those freshly-obtained arg values while producing the call's result value.
+(If in a call not enough args are supplied to the callee, the result is a closure that does keep the already-evaluated args around for later completion.
+These will not be re-evaluated.)

-The final result of `Eval` will be an `ExprNumInt`, an `ExprFuncRef` or such a closure value (an `*ExprCall` with `.IsClosure > 0`), the latter can be tested for linked-list-ness and extracted via `ListOfExprs`.

 The `big` arg fine-tunes how much call-stack memory to pre-allocate at once beforehand.
 If `true`, this will be to the tune of ~2 MB, else under 10 KB.